mxcop/mxcop/content/articles/amanatides-and-woo.md

 }
 ```

-If we shoot a ray for each pixel on screen, and turn the output of `find_nearest` into a grayscale color.<br>
+If we shoot a ray for each pixel on screen, and turn the output of `find_nearest` into a grayscale color.
 We should get something that looks like this:

 {{ image(